pagi-org/spec/pagi.md

 EDGE
 :    Indicates an edge on the current node.
 :    Is only valid in the "NODE" context, prior to any FEATURE events.
-:    Has the *edgeType* parameter indicating the type of the edge.
+:    Has the string-typed *edgeType* parameter indicating the type of the edge.
-:    Has the *targetId* parameter indicating the id of the node that this edge
+:    Has the string-typed *targetId* parameter indicating the id of the node that this edge
      points to.

 PROPERTY_START
 :    Indicates the beginning of information about a property.
 :    Is only valid in the "NODE" context, prior to any EDGE events.
-:    Has the *key* parameter indicating the property key.
+:    Has the string-typed *key* parameter indicating the property key.
-:    Has the *valueType* parameter indicating the type of the property values.
+:    Has the ValueType-typed *valueType* parameter indicating the type of the property values.
      Valid values are INTEGER, FLOAT, BOOLEAN, STRING, ENUM.
 :    Indicates the beginning of a "PROPERTY" context.